evanwill/_drafts/_notes/pandoc.md

 pandoc -V geometry=margin=1.25in -o output.pdf input.md
 ```

-This will use the LaTex package `geometry` to set all the margins to 1.25 inch.
+This will use the LaTeX package `geometry` to set all the margins to 1.25 inch.
 You could set each margin individually with geometry options margin-left, margin-right, margin-top, or margin-bottom.

-To change the font I usually use the XeLaTex engine, since it can use any normal font installed on your system.
+To change the font I usually use the XeLaTeX engine, since it can use any normal font installed on your system.
 First, you need to figure out the correct names for installed fonts.
 Use this command: